scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 docs/getting-started.html
 ```

-Scaladoc can transform both files and directories (to organize your documentation into tree-like structure).
-By default directories has title based on file name and has empty content.
-There is an option to include `index.html` or `index.md` (not both) to provide both content and properties like title (see [Properties](#properties)).
+Scaladoc can transform both files and directories (to organize your documentation into a tree-like structure).
+By default, directories have a title based on the file name and have empty content.
+There is an option to include `index.html` or `index.md` (not both) to provide both content and properties like the title (see [Properties](#properties)).

 ## Properties

 Scaladoc uses the [Liquid](https://shopify.github.io/liquid/) templating engine
-and provides a number of custom filters and tags specific to Scala
+and provides several custom filters and tags specific to Scala
 documentation.

 In Scaladoc, all templates can contain YAML front-matter.
 The front-matter